reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 We should be using AWS CloudFormation and AWS OpsWorks for more complex automation scenarios.

+Custom images are created from instances or snapshots, or imported from your local device.
+You can create a custom image from an ECS instance that have applications deployed, and then use the custom image to create identical instances.
+This eliminates the need for repeated configurations.

 ## Register EC2 Instances as Targets of an Application Load Balancer
+In the last section we started the Apache Httpd server in our EC2 instance.
+The Apache Httpd server is used to serve web pages in response to HTTP requests sent from web browsers.
+But a single instance of EC2 instance running Apache Httpd server can get overwhelmed and run out of resources when it receives a very high number of requests simultaneously.

-We can register EC2 instances as targets of an Application Load Balancer.
-An Application Load Balancer distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones thereby increasing the availability of our application.
+To mitigate this situation, we can register multiple EC2 instances as targets of an Application Load Balancer.
+An Application Load Balancer distributes incoming application traffic across multiple EC2 instances placed in multiple Availability Zones thereby increasing the availability of our application.

-Here is an example of creating an Application Load Balancer with our EC2 instances as targets.
+Here is an example of creating an Application Load Balancer with our EC2 instances as targets:

 {{% image alt="LB Targets" src="images/posts/aws-ec2/lb-targets.png" %}}